benjick/maxmalm-blog/content/blog/blog/2015-01-22-convert-hex-to-ncs/index.md

 image: bg.jpg
 ---

-> 🚨 **Update 2023-10-15:** I've built a new service for this, seeing as this blog post still brings trafic, find it at https://converthex.to/ncs.
+> 🚨 **Update 2023-10-15:** I've built a new service for this, seeing as this blog post still brings traffic, find it at https://converthex.to/ncs.
 Do you need paid API access?
 Email me at benjick@dumfan.net and we can discuss something.

 Yesterday I created a simple API to get the closest NCS of a hex triplet (and then the hex triplet of that NCS).
 I later expanded it into a site where you can use the API without implementing it yourself and see the color it locates.